-London Stem Cell Network annual symposium
+Event – London Stem Cell Network Annual Symposium, London UK

 Join us at the 6th Annual London Stem Cell Network (LSCN) Symposium, taking place at The Francis Crick Institute in London.
 As gold sponsors of the event, we’ll be showcasing our portfolio of animal-free, highly-bioactive growth factors, cytokines, and complex proteins designed for stem cell and organoid research.

 Included in our portfolio is FGF2-G3, a thermostable engineered form of FGF-2, with an increased functional half-life of the protein from <10 h (wild-type) to >7 days (FGF2-G3).
 FGF2-G3 is fast becoming adopted in the stem cell community as it can improve homogeneity during stem cell proliferation and subsequent differentiation.
-We will also be showcasing our recently launched neural range which include BDNF, GDNF, Shh and VEGF 165.
+We will also be showcasing our recently launched neural range which include BDNFGDNFShh and VEGF 165.

 The LSCN Symposium brings together research groups and affiliates who share a passion for stem cell research from universities and institutions in London and beyond.
 We look forward to connecting with other professionals and researchers in the broader stem cell field and sharing knowledge and ideas.